jean-pierreBoth/gsearch/README.md

 We also provide scripts for analyzing output from request and compare with other ANI based methods here: https://github.com/jianshu93/gsearch_analysis

 ## Ann
 For UMAP-like algorithm to perform dimension reduction and then visuzlizing genome database, we run it after the tohnsw step (pre-built database) (see below useage ann section).
 See [annembed](https://github.com/jean-pierreBoth/annembed) crate for details.
 Then the output of this step can be visualized, for example for the GTDB v207 we have the following plot.
-A new paper for the library and also this subcommand is in preparation.
+See paper [here](https://www.biorxiv.org/content/10.1101/2024.01.28.577627v1).

 ![Alt!](https://github.com/jean-pierreBoth/gsearch/blob/master/GSearch-annembed-GTDBv207.jpg?raw=true)